Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 Route by queue, campaign, market, language, or agent group.
 Teams manage traffic more effectively.

-Each DID has a clear routing purpose.
-Numbers organized by country, department, campaign, or team.
+Verified caller ID keeps answer rates up and spam-labeling down.
+Each DID has a clear routing purpose, organized by country, department, campaign, or team.

 Backup routing when needed

-Failover paths give calls another route if the main destination is unavailable.
-Critical for call centers and operations.
+Failover paths give traffic another route if the main destination degrades.
+Critical for call centers and high-volume operations.

 Changes after launch — included